 - Cooking in a dry pan, just using Pam will allow the shrimp to sear and the seasonings will give the shrimp flavor and color.
 Be careful not to overcook shrimp, but allow a little burn in the pan to give the shrimp that beautiful color.

-- Remove pan from oven and place on rack to cool for 5 minutes
+- Remove pan from oven and place on a rack to cool for 5 minutes

 - Top each nest with a good sprinkle of Romano Cheese, then the seared shrimp.